Next: Command-Line Arguments, Up: Tutorial [Index]

 instructions in the native machine language of a computer.
 These tools are

-from one or more source files whose names end in .go
+from one or more source files whose names end in .go, links it with

 libraries, then runs the resulting executable file.